 The inspiratory muscle training is usually done with an incentive spirometer.
 It is important that a physical therapist or a clinician is involved in teaching and setting parameters for incentive spirometer.

 At last, click below to assess handouts for breathing exercises.

 How do you perform/prescribe breathing exercises?
 Share your thoughts below.

-Borge, Christine R.; Hagen, Kare B.; Mengshoel, Anne M.; Omenaas, E.; Moum, T.; Wahl, Astrid K. Effects of Controlled breathing exercise and respiratory muscle training in people with chronic obstructive pulmonary disease:results from evaluation the quality of evidence in systematic reviews.
+Borge, Christine R.; Hagen, Kare B.; Mengshoel, Anne M.; Omenaas, E.; Moum, T.; Wahl, Astrid K. Effects of Controlled breathing exercise and respiratory muscle training in people with chronic obstructive pulmonary disease: results from evaluating the quality of evidence in systematic reviews.
 BMC Pulmonary Medicine.
 2014; 14: 184.

 Busch, V.; Magerl, W.; Kern, W.; Hass, J.; Hajak, G.; Eichhammer, P. Ther Effect of Deep and Slow Breathing on Pain Perception, Autonomic activity, and Mood Processing-An Experimental Study.
 Pain Medicine, 2012:13 (2); 215-228.